Armaroth/flarmio-frontend-assignment/README.md

 ### 3. type npm run dev for the vite server to load the index.hmtl file

 ## Alternatively you can load the html file using any server of your preferance.
+### side note: submitting the form displays a message on the browser console.